 Home / Circuits / Controllers /

-This DC motor speed control uses a 4049 hex buffer inverter circuit to change the speed of small 3 or 6 volt DC motors, which are often found in toys and small electronic devices.
+This DC motor speed controller uses a 4049 hex buffer inverter circuit to adjust the speed of small, three- or six-volt DC motors often found in toys and small electronic devices.

-The speed of a DC motor is usually controlled by varying the supply voltage.
-Another method of achieving this with a constant voltage is to control the time that this voltage is applied to the DC motor using Pulse Width Modulation (PWM) techniques.
+The speed of a DC motor is typically controlled by adjusting the supply voltage.
+Another method of achieving this with a constant voltage is to use pulse width modulation (PWM) techniques to control the time that the voltage is applied to the DC motor.

-In this way, the motor’s speed depends only on an oscillator that applies voltage pulses of an adjustable width.
-The wider the pulse, the faster the motor turns..
+IIn this way, the speed of the motor only depends on an oscillator that applies adjustable-width voltage pulses.
+The wider the pulse, the faster the motor turns.

-There are many ways to build an oscillator for controlling the speed of a DC motor.
+There are many ways to build an oscillator to control the speed of a DC motor.
 In our circuit, we use the 4049 integrated circuit.
-This IC has six inverters.
+This IC contains six inverters.
 Two of these inverters are used to create the oscillator.

-The frequency of this oscillator is controlled using a 1 MΩ potentiometer, and the oscillation frequency can be approximated using the formula: 1/(1.4RC), where R is the potentiometer’s resistance (R1) and C is the capacitor’s capacitance (C1).
+The frequency of this oscillator is controlled using a 1 MΩ potentiometer, and the oscillation frequency can be approximated by the following formula: 1/(1.4RC), where R is the potentiometer’s resistance (R1), and C is the capacitor’s capacitance (C1).
 See the image above.

-This oscillator’s output signal is connected to the inputs of four inverters placed in parallel, which supply sufficient current to the base of transistor Q1.
+The output signal of this oscillator is connected to the inputs of four inverters that are placed in parallel.
+These inverters supply sufficient current to the base of transistor Q1.

 Pinout of the 2N3055 NPN transistor